EArtiges/EArtiges.github.io/_posts/2021-03-17-jekyll-cheat-sheet.markdown

 More info in [Jekyll's documentation about Front Matter](https://jekyllrb.com/docs/front-matter/).

 ### Test changes locally
-For that, simply open a bash in the folder where the site content is, and type `bunde exec jekyll serve`.
+For that, simply open a bash in the folder where the site content is, and type `bundle exec jekyll serve`.
 By default the website will be built and will run on http://localhost:4000 .

 ### Jekyll posts and pages
 Posts and pages are the basic building blocks of a Jekyll website.
 To find more infos about Jekyll pages, go [here](https://jekyllrb.com/docs/pages/).
 To find more info about Jekyll posts (especially about tags and categories), go [here](https://jekyllrb.com/docs/posts/).